shawnr/practical-javascript/the-document-object-model/93-modifying-elements-in-the-dom.md

 The trickiest part of creating new DOM elements is making decisions about the best way to build up the HTML involved.
 It's entirely possible to create elements and set all of their attributes using specific JavaScript commands.
 However, it's often much quicker and easier to maintain to populate large HTML structures using template literals and then drop that HTML into a container element.
 There's no single correct way to approach this task, so experiment with all the ways of adding elements into the DOM to get a feeling for what works.

 ## Removing Elements from the DOM
+Removing elements from the DOM is also possible using a variety of techniques.
+As with adding elements to the DOM, there is no single correct approach, and we will develop preferences for what works in different situations.

 ## Modifying the Content of Elements